2021 National Jamboree

 - Bus transportation to all tour locations and to and from Jamboree with dedicated bus drivers

 - A tour team to organize and facilitate all touring aspects

-- A 4-day tour of part of America's history including Washington, DC and other historical locations.
+- Troops will take a 3-day tour of part of America's history including Washington, DC and other historical locations.

 The Jamboree is open to all who are qualified on a first-come, first-served basis.
 Qualifications to attend the National Jamboree include: